-All payments in respect of the Notes shall be made free and clear of, and without withholding or deduction for or on account of, any present or future taxes, duties, assessments or governmental charges of whatever nature (Taxes) imposed, levied, collected, withheld or assessed by or on behalf of the Relevant Jurisdiction unless such withholding or deduction is required by law.
+(a) All payments in respect of the Notes shall be made free and clear of, and without withholding or deduction for or on account of, any present or future taxes, duties, assessments or governmental charges of whatever nature (Taxes) imposed, levied, collected, withheld or assessed by or on behalf of the Relevant Jurisdiction unless such withholding or deduction is required by law.

-If applicable law should require that payments of interest, but not in respect of principal, made by the Issuer in respect of any Note be subject to deduction or withholding in respect of any Taxes levied by the Relevant Jurisdiction, the Issuer will, to the fullest extent then permitted by law, pay such additional amounts (Additional Amounts) as shall result in receipt by the Noteholders and the Couponholders of such amounts as would have been received by them had no such withholding or deduction been required, except that no such Additional Amounts shall be payable with respect to any Note or, as the case may be, Coupons:
+If applicable law should require that payments of interest, but not in respect of principal, made by the Issuer in respect of any Note be subject to deduction or withholding in respect of any Taxes whatsoever levied by the Relevant Jurisdiction, the Issuer will, to the fullest extent then permitted by law, pay such additional amounts (Additional Amounts) as shall result in receipt by the Noteholders and the Couponholders of such amounts as would have been received by them had no such withholding or deduction been required, except that no such Additional Amounts shall be payable with respect to any Note or, as the case may be, Coupons:

-- (i) Other connection: to, or to a third party on behalf of, a Noteholder or Couponholder who is liable to such taxes, duties, assessments or governmental charges in respect of such Note or Coupon by reason of his having some connection with the Netherlands other than the mere holding of the Note or Coupon; or - (ii) surrendered for payment (where surrender is required) in the Relevant Jurisdiction; or - (iii) in circumstances where such withholding or deduction would not be required if the Noteholder or Couponholder or any person acting on his behalf had obtained and/or presented any form or certificate or had made a declaration of non-residence or similar claim for exemption to the relevant tax authority upon the making of which the Noteholder or Couponholder would have been able to avoid such withholding or deduction; or - (iv) Presentation more than thirty (30) days after the Relevant Date: presented for payment more than thirty (30) days after the Relevant Date except to the extent that the Noteholder or Couponholder would have been entitled to such Additional Amounts on presenting it for payment on the last day of such period of thirty days; or
+- to, or to a third party on behalf of, a Noteholder or Couponholder who is liable to such taxes, duties, assessments or governmental charges in respect of such Note or Coupon by reason of his having some connection with the Netherlands other than the mere holding of the Note or Coupon; or - (ii) surrendered for payment (where surrender is required) in the Relevant Jurisdiction; or - (iii) in circumstances where such withholding or deduction would not be required if the Noteholder or Couponholder or any person acting on his behalf had obtained and/or presented any form or certificate or had made a declaration of non-residence or similar claim for exemption to the relevant tax authority upon the making of which the Noteholder or Couponholder would have been able to avoid such withholding or deduction; or - (iv) presented for payment more than thirty (30) days after the Relevant Date except to the extent that the Noteholder or Couponholder would have been entitled to such Additional Amounts on presenting it for payment on the last day of such period of thirty days; or - (v) where such deduction or withholding is required to be made pursuant to the Dutch Withholding Tax Act 2021 (Wet bronbelasting 2021), as amended, on payments due to a Noteholder affiliated to the Issuer (within the meaning of the Dutch Withholding Tax Act 2021).